act-rules/act-rules.github.io/_rules/first-focusable-elements-are-links-to-content-e53727.md

 - is [included in the accessibility tree][]; and
 - is [visible][] when [focused][]; and
 - has a [semantic role][] of link; and
+- can be activated by use of keyboard only; and
 - when activated, moves focus to a [section of content][] within the same [document][]; and
 - has an [accessible name][] that communicates that it links to that specific [section of content][].